Steelers football | Rookie linemen continuing to grow

 “I think I played well for the most part.
 A couple of plays I wish I had back,” Jones said.

-Anderson says he wouldn’t mind playing just one position but will play wherever the team needs him.
+Anderson said he wouldn’t mind playing just one position, but will play wherever the team needs him.

 “I’m going to just keep my feet hot and be ready for whatever’s next,” he said.

-Jones says Anderson playing so many different positions at the NFL level will be tough but believes it will be beneficial to him.
+Jones said Anderson playing so many different positions at the NFL level will be tough, but believes it will be beneficial to him.

 Jones had a solid practice on Sunday and was a fan favorite, signing autographs for at least 30 minutes following Sunday’s practice.
 Seeing the fan reaction at training camp has him amped up for his first game in front of a home crowd at Acrisure Stadium on Saturday evening.